Clarksj4/TurnSystem/README.md

         order.Insert(examplePawn2);
     }

+### Cycling the turn order

-Subsequent calls to _MoveNext_ cycle through the pawns in the order.
+Calls to _MoveNext_ cycle through the pawns in the order.
 The current pawn's _TurnEnd_ method is called, and the next pawn's _TurnStart_ method is called.
 After a cycle completes, a further call to _MoveNext_ will restart the cycle.
 This allows for action at the end of a complete cycle.

     TurnOrder<int> order;